JinxiangW/JinxiangW.github.io/_pages/about.md

 Who Am I?
 ======
 I am a computer graphics and film/photography student who has a strong enthusiasm for ACGN, programming, and visual aesthetics.
-My primary skill set includes Unity, Maya, OpenGL, and Python, and I have also gained experience with various other tools that will be used during games/graphics program development.&nbsp;
+My primary skill set includes Unity, Maya, OpenGL, and Python, and I have also gained experience with various other tools that will be used during games/graphics program development.
 All I want to do is to contribute something nice and something beautiful to games and the industry.

 Getting started
 ======